The Peanut Revolution of George Washington Carver

 - 1923: Awarded the Spingarn Medal from the NAACP for outstanding achievement by an African American.

-- In 1916, he became a member of the British Royal Society of Arts, a rare feat for an American.
+- 1916: Became a member of the British Royal Society of Arts, a rare feat for an American.

 Posthumously

-George Washington Carver’s legacy continued to be honored years after his passing in 1943.
+George Washington Carver continued to be honored years after his passing in 1943.

-- He became the first African American to have a national monument dedicated to him – the George Washington Carver National Monument, located near his boyhood home in Diamond, Missouri.
+- He became the first African American to have a national monument dedicated to him: the George Washington Carver National Monument near his boyhood home in Diamond, Missouri.

-- His groundbreaking work changed agriculture forever: the National Inventors Hall of Fame inducted him in 1990 for the contributions he made to crop rotation and agricultural science.
+- In 1990, the National Inventors Hall of Fame inducted him for his contributions to crop rotation and agricultural science.

 Influence on Notable Figures